hanruihua/ir-sim/doc/source/quick_start.md

 To quickly start the simulation, you can use the following code snippet to run the simulation for a robot in a world.

+1. Create a Python file and copy the following code snippet to run the simulation.

 ```python
 import irsim